gogins/cloud-5/public/README.md

 of my existing pieces as a template and modify it, or you can create a new HTML file from scratch.

+Although cloud-music renders audio only in real time, it is easy to use an audio loopback driver to route audio from the system output to an audio recorder and save the recording as a soundfile.
+On my MacBook Pro, I have been able to use [BlackHole](https://github.com/ExistentialAudio/BlackHole) to route audio from cloud-music pices to [Audacity](https://www.audacityteam.org/).

 ### Writing New Software

 Because algorithmic compositions are generally also software, the line between